quentinll/quentinll.github.io/_projects/diffsim.md

 <div class="caption">
     Architecture of a differentiable simulator.
 Differentiability can be exploited to retrieve physical parameters from experiments.
 </div>
-In this paper, we introduce a new algorithm for physical simulation and propose a way to make it differentiable.
-The new differentiable simulator is applied to physical system identification.
+**Abstract:** Simulating frictional contacts remains a challenging research topic in robotics.
+Recently, differentiable physics emerged and has proven to be a key element in modelbased Reinforcement Learning (RL) and optimal control fields.
+However, most of the current formulations deploy coarse approximations of the underlying physical principles.
+Indeed, the classic simulators lose precision by casting the Nonlinear Complementarity Problem (NCP) of frictional contact into a Linear Complementarity Problem (LCP) to simplify computations.
+Moreover, such methods deploy non-smooth operations and cannot be automatically differentiated.
+In this paper, we propose (i) an extension of the staggered projections algorithm for more accurate solutions of the problem of contacts with friction.
+Based on this formulation, we introduce (ii) a differentiable simulator and an efficient way to compute the analytical derivatives of the involved optimization problems.
+Finally, (iii) we validate the proposed framework with a set of experiments to present a possible application of our differentiable simulator.
+In particular, using our approach we demonstrate accurate estimation of friction coefficients and object masses both in synthetic and real experiments.

-The code of the differentiable solver is available at this [link](https://github.com/quentinll/diffqcqp)
+The code of the differentiable solver is available at this [link](https://github.com/quentinll/diffqcqp).

 For more details, the paper is available on [HAL](https://hal.archives-ouvertes.fr/hal-03025616/) and an introductory video containing a demo is available on Youtube: